vibhavg1/uai-competition-dev/_pages/root/information/important-dates.md

 For the details, please contact organizers by `uaicompetition at gmail dot com`

 ## Tentative Schedule
-* April, 2022
+* May, 2022
   * Site open to public
   * Call for participations
-* May, 2022
+* June, 2022
-  * Site open to submission of solvers
-  * Release sample benchmark sets
+  * Release of sample benchmark sets
 * July, 2022
+  * Solver submission opens
-  * Begin competition
+  * Evaluations begin!
 * August, 2022
+  * Mid-competition standings to be reported at UAI-2022
+* October, 2022
+  * Solver submissions close
-  * Announce the competition results
+  * Final competition results announced!